All Episodes

 He wasn't looking out for possible traffic that would collide with us.

-And we were at the near the end of the glide slope on this instrument approach when the tower called out giving another aircraft clearance to land on my runway.
+And we were near the end of the glide slope on this instrument approach when the tower called out, giving another aircraft clearance to land on my runway.

-I couldn't see it, but as I was scanning the horizon, looking for this traffic, I saw a streak of light, which I've described many times, and I've described it as being similar in speed and trajectory of a shooting star, except that it was broad daylight.
+I couldn't see it, but as I was scanning the horizon, looking for this traffic, I saw a streak of light, which I've described many times, and I've described it as being similar in speed and trajectory of a shooting star, except that it was broad daylight, and the streak was red-orange in color.

 But it was moving from my left center to my further left.